How many libraries can I share?

 What if I no longer want to share my library?

-You can easily control access to your library from your desktop version of EndNote 20.
+You can easily control access to your library from your desktop version of EndNote.
 Add or remove individual access by going to File, then Share.

 Emailing or storing an EndNote library in the Cloud

-When EndNote 20 libraries are stored, shared, and used in Cloud-based repositories (e.g. Dropbox, Google Drive, OneDrive, etc.) there is a serious danger of file corruption.
-Cloud storage is strongly discouraged for library files, and it is recommend that only the File > Share function in EndNote 20 should be used for sharing libraries.
+When EndNote libraries are stored, shared, and used in Cloud-based repositories (e.g. Dropbox, Google Drive, OneDrive, etc.) there is a serious danger of file corruption.
+Cloud storage is strongly discouraged for library files, and it is recommended that only the File > Share function in EndNote should be used for shared libraries.

 To compress an EndNote library file select Compressed Library (.enlx) from the File menu.
 This compressed file can be emailed or deposited (mark 'Read only' in Properties).
 When a recipient opens it (and has EndNote installed on their computer) an ENL file and DATA folder will be extracted and all attachments will be available.